 The justification for saying the above should be apparent.
 Changing your categories around can lead to shopper confusion and frustration.

-You only need to imagine your average customer walking in expecting to find a product where it has always been located only to see it gone.
-As they long around, it’s not just that product.
-Whole categories are not where they were in the past.
+You only need to imagine your average customer walking in expecting to find a product where it has always been only to find it gone.
+As they look around, it’s not just that product.
+The entire categories are not where they were in the past.
 It’s disorientating.

 On the other hand, you could find your staff preoccupied with changing categories around rather than fulfilling the roles they’re employed to do.